Laserfiche/lf-ui-components/README.md

 # @laserfiche/lf-ui-components

-A collection of UI Components to be used to interact with Laserfiche.
+A collection of UI Components to be used to build apps that interact with Laserfiche.

-It is a library for reusable laserfiche ui web components, as well as its documentation.
-The default project is `lf-documentation`.

 ## Why choose @Laserfiche/lf-ui-components?